Skip to content

 For installation on Ubuntu/Debian:

-apt update -y && apt install -y gpg sudo wget curl
+sudo apt update -y && sudo apt install -y gpg sudo wget curl

 sudo install -dm 755 /etc/apt/keyrings